-How Rajya Sabha voted for Triple Talaq Bill and how abstaining from vote helped NDA
+How Rajya Sabha voted for Triple Talaq Bill and what helped NDA

 New Delhi, July 30: The BJP-led government finally got the Triple Talaq Bill passed in the Rajya Sabya after the contentious legislation failed to clear the Upper House hurdle at least 3 time in the last 2 years.